Category_CBD Flower Guides

 Stem

-This is the long, skinny structure that holds up the plant.
-It takes nutrients from the roots and leaves and disburses it to the rest of the plant.
-The stem and roots hold the least cannabinoid content.
+The stem is the long structure that supports the plant.
+It moves nutrients from the roots and leaves to the rest of the plant.
+Both the stem and roots contain very little cannabinoid content.

 Nodes